WebThingsIO/registration_server/doc/deployment.md

       	}
 ```

-* The `$CONFIG_DIR/env` file is used to set any environment variable need.
-It is mandatory to declare DOMAIN to configure PageKite.
-For instance, set DOMAIN to `yourdomain.com`.
+* The `$CONFIG_DIR/pagekite.conf` file is used to set any options for PageKite.
 Here's a full example:
 ```
-# Domain specific configuration for pagekite.
-DOMAIN=yourdomain.com

-# Other variables useful for other purposes.
-export RUST_LOG=debug
+--isfrontend
+--ports=4443
+--protos=https
+--authdomain=mydomain.org
+--nullui
 ```

-* The `CONFIG_DIR/pdns.conf` is the PowerDNS configuration file.
+* The `$CONFIG_DIR/pdns.conf` is the PowerDNS configuration file.
 It needs to be consistent with the registration configuration to connect on the correct socket for the remote queries:
 ```
 daemon=yes
 local-port=53